Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Wallets

-Wallets can register themselves so they can get a dedicated walletID so they can lock accounts of users to their wallet.
+Wallets can register themselves so they can get a dedicated walletId so they can lock accounts of users to their wallet.

 The steps needed by a wallet to achieve this:
-- Call `registerWallet` to get a unique walletID and bind the walletID to msg.sender, which will be the owner of the wallet
+- Call `registerWallet` to get a unique walletId and bind the walletId to msg.sender, which will be the owner of the wallet
-- Call `createAccountAndDeposit` and specify as walletID the walletID given above + set the most significant bit of this 3 byte value to 1.
+- Call `createAccountAndDeposit` and specify as walletId the walletId given above + set the most significant bit of this 3 byte value to 1.
 Only the msg.sender that registered the wallet can be used to create an account like this.
-- Let users create accounts with the walletID
+- Let users create accounts with the walletId
 - Let users create orders using these accounts and specify as dual-author address the special dual-author account created by the owner of the wallet
-- The circuit will check that the walletID in the account of the user matches the walletID of the wallet/dual-author account.
+- The circuit will check that the walletId in the account of the user matches the walletId of the wallet/dual-author account.

-Without the special dual-author account anyone would be able to use any account, no matter the walletID specified in the account.
+Without the special dual-author account anyone would be able to use any account, no matter the walletId specified in the account.
-If the wallet doesn't need to lock the account of the user in than he can create a wallet account for walletID 0.
-Anyone is allowed to create dual-author/wallet accounts for walletID 0.
+If the wallet doesn't need to lock the account of the user in than he can create a wallet account for walletId 0.
+Anyone is allowed to create dual-author/wallet accounts for walletId 0.

 The wallet/dual-author account is used for multiple things:
 - To make sure the ring cannot be stolen by the operator